 - No Stage 1 Available

-Ella’s Kitchen is named after the founder’s, Paul Lindley, daughter, and their goal is simple.
+Firstly, Ella’s Kitchen is named after the founder’s, Paul Lindley, daughter, and their goal is simple.
 They want to create convenient, organic food that tastes great.

-Ella’s Kitchen offers a range of fun flavors, including strawberries and apples.
+Secondly, Ella’s Kitchen offers a range of fun flavors, including strawberries and apples.
 That’s a flavor that even the most stubborn baby will enjoy.

 We love that the ingredient list is pure and healthy.
 If you take a look at the list of ingredients, you’ll find simplicity – organic apples, organic brown rice, and organic pears.

-For older and babies, Ella’s Kitchen offers some unique flavors, including meat.
+Last, for older and babies, Ella’s Kitchen offers some unique flavors, including meat.
 You can find choices like Chicken Casserole with Vegetables and Rice, and Beef Medley with Vegetables and Potatoes.

 All of the pouches are 4.5 ounces, but Ella’s Kitchen only sells in pouches.
 Their line is meant for babies who are six months and older.